 - seek to describe or provide guidance for the management of kangaroos beyond commercial harvesting - authorise any person to take action with respect to kangaroos under the Wildlife Act.
-Persons seeking to carry out commercial harvesting must obtain an authorisation under section 28A of the Wildlife Act as part of the KHP - does not replace or limit the ability for landholders to apply for an ATCW to control kangaroos on other valid bases outside of the KHP process and this Plan, such as for damage mitigation purposes.
+Persons seeking to carry out commercial harvesting must obtain an authorisation under section 28A of the Wildlife Act as part of the KHP - replace or limit the ability for landholders to apply for an ATCW to control kangaroos on other valid bases outside of the KHP process and this Plan, such as for damage mitigation purposes.

 The control of grey kangaroos under the ATCW system has traditionally been the only option for Victorian landholders seeking to control kangaroos on their property.
 The KHP substitutes a significant proportion of the control that would have otherwise been permitted through the ATCW system.
+Since the KHP began in 2019, landholders have increasingly showed a preference for accessing the KHP rather than applying for an ATCW.
+The KHP now accounts for approximately half of kangaroo control in Victoria (see KHP annual statistics).